 Creating School Communities Rooted in What Matters Most.

-At Trinity School (NYC), I created and founded the Office of Public Service, a culture-shifting service learning initiative engaging students, faculty, staff and families that continues to be an integral part of school life.
+From institutional vision-building to curriculum development and classroom practice, Dr. Bennison works alongside schools to strengthen what exists and bring bold ideas to life.
+At Trinity School (NYC), she created the Office of Public Service — a culture-shifting, K–12 service learning initiative engaging students, faculty, staff, and families that remains an integral part of school life today.

 Three women are engaged in a conversation at a conference or meeting.
 One woman, wearing a black blazer, is smiling and talking to two women with their backs facing the camera.
 The women with their backs to the camera are wearing sweaters, and there are water bottles and papers on the table in front of them.